jdcloudcom/en/documentation/Management/DevOps/Getting-Started/Create-Compilejob.md

 **Operation steps**

-1. Select one application in the Service Tree on the left side, select “Continuous Delivery-Compilation and Construction” in the menu bar, click **New Construction** to set basic information of compilation and construction.
+1. Select one application in the Service Tree on the left side, select "Continuous Delivery-Compilation and Construction" in the menu bar, click **New Construction** to set basic information of compilation and construction.

 ![Alt text](https://github.com/jdcloudcom/cn/blob/DevOps/image/DevOps/Starting8.png)